 For those with traditional separate speakers - like a home cinema sound system - this might just mean the addition of upfiring modules.
-Onkyo, for example, has the SKH-410 speakers that you place on top of your existing left and right floorstanders, or nearby on an AV stand.
+Several brands, including Onkyo, offer speakers that you place on top of your existing left and right floorstanders, or nearby on an AV stand.
 These are dedicated to Dolby Atmos and are angled slightly to bounce the sound off the ceiling and back down to your sitting position.

-In order to drive those speakers, whether they're upward firing modules or built-in to the ceiling, you'll need a compatible AV receiver.
+In order to drive dedicated Dolby Atmos speakers, whether they are upward firing modules or are built-in to the ceiling, you'll need a compatible AV receiver.
 The majority of major AV brands support Dolby Atmos across their ranges, and all at different price points to suit different budgets.